 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly communicates specific capabilities within the Linear issue management domain.
-It covers concrete actions, provides explicit 'Use when' guidance with two clear scenarios, and lists natural trigger terms.
-The description is concise, uses third person voice, and is well-differentiated from other potential skills.
+This is a strong skill description that clearly articulates specific capabilities (creating issues, assigning labels, managing status, linking PRs), provides explicit 'Use when' guidance with two concrete scenarios, and lists natural trigger terms.
+The description is concise, uses third-person voice, and is well-scoped to Linear issue management, making it easily distinguishable from other skills.

 | Dimension | Reasoning | Score |